 Our conversation quickly turned into the frequency of blogging and how you can be successful blogging just once a week.
 I would hope that any business owner, marketing manager, agency owner, or freelancer could come up with 800 words per week and publish something.

 The now client has agreed to produce 2 blog posts a week, with our help.
+This is going to be a small business marketing idea they will not regret.
 We are still in the infant stages of this, but organic web traffic increased 15% over 2 months.
 I will be the first to admit, that the organic traffic before blogging was minimal, but we are moving up and to the right.